This post may contain affiliate links. Please see my disclosure policy for details.

 I guess the reason why is that it has a certain magic to it.

 It’s an incredible spot but don’t just take my word for it.
-Early humans, Romans soldiers, Anglo-Saxons and famous antiquarians have all been fascinated with this area.
+Early humans, Roman soldiers, Anglo-Saxons, and famous antiquarians have all been fascinated with this area.

 Nowadays, it’s one of the largest and most impressive Neolithic burial chambers in England that was built around 5,600 years ago!

 The fact that it is still standing today is a small miracle.
-So, the questions remains, what secrets does this ancient tomb hold?
+So, the question remains, what secrets does this ancient tomb hold?

 What is West Kennet Long Barrow?